The Royal Navy's Type 26 frigates, set for delivery in the coming decade, are already being dubbed the workhorses of the

-The names of all eight Type 26s have been revealed:
+The names of all eight Type 26s have been revealed as the following:

 One of their roles will be to provide advanced protection for the UK's nuclear deterrent and Queen Elizabeth-class aircraft carriers, as well as offering an anti-submarine warfare capability.

 The plan is for them to form the future of the Royal Navy with the Type 31 frigate, which will be built by defence firm Babcock.